 Time Required : Less than 1 hour

-Situated at the Mohamed Sultan Road in the river valley region within the central area, Hong San See is a Chinese temple constructed between the 1908 and 1913.
-Hong San See, meaning Temple on Phoenix Hill, is built on a slightly elevated ground.
-Earlier, it enjoyed the sea view from its premises, but now all that can be seen is only concrete.
-The temple is still beautifully preserved and is an epitome of Southern-Chinese temple architecture.
-The place of worship is adorned with beautiful inscriptions and carvings of dancing dragons.
-Hong San See was gazetted as a national monument in 1978.
-Followed by this, the shrine went through an extensive renovation process during 2006 to 2010.
+Situated at the Mohamed Sultan Road in the river valley region within the central area, Hong San See is a Chinese temple dedicated to Guang Ze Zun Wang, the Chinese God of Fortune.
+Hong San See, meaning 'Temple on Phoenix Hill', is built on a slightly elevated ground.
+The temple is beautifully preserved and is an epitome of Southern-Chinese temple architecture, making it worth visiting while in the area.

 Compare quotes from upto 3 travel agents for free